Zifeng-Ma/FUNDME/README.md

 ## How It Works

 1. **Sponsor wraps USDC** into encrypted `FundMeToken` and sets `FundMePlatform` as operator.
 2. **Sponsor calls `sponsorProject()`** with an encrypted contribution amount.
-The contract stores an FHE handle; the oracle is granted ACL access to decrypt it.
+The contract stores an encrypted handle; the oracle is granted ACL access to decrypt it.
 3. **Creator (or sponsor) calls `requestReveal()`** — a `RevealRequested` event is emitted on-chain.
 4. **Oracle picks up the event**, decrypts all contributions in TEE, ranks by amount (block-number tiebreaker), pins JSON to IPFS, and calls `fulfillLeaderboard()` on-chain.
 5. **After the deadline**, `setTopKSponsors()` is called, locking winners.
 Creator calls `withdrawProjectFunds()`; non-winners call `claimRefund()`.